44xtc44/EisenRadio/.github/README.rst

             :width: 600

 * each instance stores the image, a list of its SVG tags as well as the current transformation status and position, ...
-* SVG path manipulation method with regex; next version goes for CSS style attributes
+* SVG path manipulation method with regex

 The functional principle can be transferred to Java on Android to create dynamic 2D game backgrounds.